 - Wash school and work clothes in cold water.
 You'll save money and help the planet.
-In our house, we use Seventh Generation Natural 2X Laundry Detergent, a laundry detergent that makes the grade.
+In our house, we use Seventh Generation concentrated laundry detergent, a laundry detergent that makes the grade.

 These are our back-to-school rules of thumb, and we've been served pretty well by them.
 Make them yours and you could make this coming school year one for the books.
 How do you prepare for back-to-school?